c-blake/bu/doc/edplot.md

 long-option version in `~/.config/edplot` also works.

 [^8]: There are others with even finer structure like "the comb" and so on.
-The claw is so named because its *density* looks a bit like 5-fingered animals paws.
+The claw is so named because its *density* looks like a 5-fingered animal paw.

 [^9]: In fact, https://github.com/c-blake/fitl/blob/main/fitl/cds.nim is one
 such way to generate such a swarm via interpolated re-sampling.